The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Conclusions

 In order to validate and test our implementation, we run a number of idealized simulations of isolated galaxies, as well as the cosmological formation of a Milky Way-mass galaxy, and compared the chemical properties of the resulting systems for the SE and ME models.
-We found that the chemical abundance ratios obtained for all chemical elements are different for the SE and ME models: while in the former the abundance ratios are restricted to a narrow range given by the yields tables, the latter are able to produce much more diverse abundance ratios, in better agreement with observational results.
+We found that the chemical abundance ratios obtained for all chemical elements are different for the SE and ME models: while in the former the abundance ratios are restricted to a narrow range given by the yields tables, the latter are able to produce much more diverse abundance ratios and higher scatter levels, in better agreement with observational results.
 The ME models produce a faster enrichment of the interstellar medium, because the first {\it explosion} event associated to star particles occurs earlier compared to the SE models, which affects the cooling, star formation and feedback levels at the very early times.
-Although the interplay between cooling, enrichment, star formation and feedback is non trivial, all our ME simulations produced galaxies with a larger final stellar mass compared to the SE runs due to the increased cooling at early times.
-We have performed simulations at different resolutions and changing the number of neighbours over which we distribute the metals and, in all cases, we found that the abundance ratios and scatter of all elements do not vary significantly, indicating that our results are numerically robust.

 After passing the various numerical tests performed to our implementation, we focused on the chemical properties of the {\it stellar halo} formed in our cosmological simulation ME.
-In order to define this component, we used star particles that, at $z=0$, are outside a sphere of 5 kpc from the centre of the galaxy (as to avoid the bulge region which will be discussed in a separate paper) and that formed during the first Gyr of evolution.
 Our main findings can be summarized as follows:

 \begin{itemize}